 Prepare the joint

-Overlap the two sheets to be joined by a minimum of 10 cm (4 in).
-Using a hand grinder and a polishing disc, sand them in the joint area to remove the surface oxidation layer.
+Overlap the two sheets to be joined by at least 10 cm (4 in).
+Using a hand grinder and a grinding disc, sand them in the joint area to remove the surface oxidation layer.
 Clean with a dry cloth.
-The sheet must be free of dust, moisture, and greasy contamination.
+The sheet must be free of dust, moisture and greasy contamination.

 2